 - Your application may be selected or rejected by the department within 15 days from the application date.

-- The final approval or the issuance of license may that 1-6 months based on department processing or application availability
+- The final approval or the issuance of license can take between “1-6 months”, based on the department’s processing speed or the application availability.

-- If the application is accepted, you will be granted a registration certificate along with the registration number and photo by the department.
+- If the application is accepted, you will be granted a registration certificate along with a registration number and a photo by the department.